phnmnl/workflow-demo/README.md

 ###Continous integration with Jenkins

 [Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Meet+Jenkins) is a convenient Continous Integration (CI) tool that can be used to automate Docker builds.
-A typical use case is to have the Docker context of your appliance on GitHub, and to configure Jenkins to trigger a build every time there is a change on your master branch.
+A typical use case is to share the Docker context of your appliance on GitHub, and to configure Jenkins to trigger a build every time there is a change on your master branch.
 Furthermore, Jenkins can automatically push the built images on DockerHub, so that your users can run them out-of-the-box.

 In the VM image that we provided in the prerequisites section, there is a Jenkins server running on [http://localhost:8080/](http://localhost:8080/).

-A Jenkins item defines how to perform a build of an appliance.
+A Jenkins item defines how to perform a build of an application.
 To create a new Jenkins item click on "New item".

 <p align="center">
   <img src="http://i67.tinypic.com/2qkrw3k.png" width="750"/>